MewsSystems/gitbook-pos-api/use-cases/inventory.md

 ## Fetching sales data

 Use the [Get invoices](../operations/invoices.md#get-invoices) endpoint `GET /api/v2/invoices` to fetch invoices, containing order item data.
 Invoice attributes in the response include a description field and information about amounts, including `tax`, `total`, `subtotal`, `discount` and `tipAmount`.
+See [Get invoices](../operations/invoices.md#get-invoices) for the full set of supported attributes.

 #### Example request: